Xeralp-R/TicTacToe/README.md

 ## Dependencies
-If you're going to download directly from github, you will need QT to dynamically link it, along with a C++ compiler— consider GCC, Clang, or MinGW.
+If you're going to download directly from github, you will need QT to dynamically link it, along with a C++ compiler like GCC, Clang, or MinGW.
-Else— that is, if you're going to use the dmg— I don't think there are any dependencies.
+Otherwise— that is, if you're going to use the dmg— I don't think there are any dependencies.

 ## Contributors
 Me and Brent Cristobal of PSHS